kurtp23/language-app/README.md

 ## Translate

 This application features a translation tool powered by Google Translate to translate words quickly from Spanish and French into English.
+The user enters the word they would like to translate into the input box, and upon tapping the 'translate' button the word will be translated using the Google Translate API

 ## Play

 This application features an interactive card-matching game.
+The user selects a topic category and is then presented with rows of cards, face down.
+The user may select two cards, and if they are a match the cards will remain face-up.
+If not, the cards are turned back over and the user continues to search for matches.

 ## Flashcards